nathanlane/industrialpolicyclass/lectureone.md

 nav_order: 2
 ---

 # Lecture 1 - Concepts, Controversities and (next) the State.

 Hilary Term Week 5.
 Two hour lecture, MSc. room.

+Below I summarise key aspects of the lecture and provide the sources used in the lecture.

 This lecture was focused on basics conceptual basics., and organised as follows: